Dr. Rick Branyon

 Earlier in my career, I wrote reference works in foreign languages including Latin, French, and Italian, and my bestselling text was Dictionary of Latin Phrases and Quotations.
 My most recent academic publications include six titles in the Serious Student's Guide series, currently available on Amazon, and they cover basic concepts in composition and rhetoric, British and American literature, vocabulary building, cultural allusions, and other disciplines.
 I have taken part in several Great Books discussion groups during my teaching career, and I love sharing my enthusiasm for great literature of Western culture with my students.
 I continue to develop my academic interests in several areas including historical fiction, dystopian and utopian literature, and determinism and Naturalism.
-I am pleased to have this opportunity of working with the students at Northern Guilford.
+I am pleased to have this opportunity of working with the bright, motivated students at Northern Guilford.

 Students are expected to abide by all of the rules and policies of the GSC Student Handbook, the NGHS student policies, and those required by Dr. Rick Branyon.
 Students should arrive in the classroom on time and be prepared to begin class on time.
 Students should have all assignments and readings completed before class and have homework assignments ready to submit.
 During the 2021-2022 academic year, all assignments will be due on Canvas unless otherwise noted.
 Students should always consult the current day's page on Canvas to review assignments and due dates.
 Please note that I will follow the official late policy of Northern Guilford High School regarding all assignments in my course for the 2021-2022 academic year.
 Students should always email me before they miss class to ensure they will have an opportunity to make up assignments during their absence.
 For drafts of the major papers, the student or parent must email me regarding the absence before the due date in order for me to consider allowing the student to submit a late paper.
 Otherwise, students will not receives credit for a draft of a major paper although they may continue to earn points on subsequent drafts of the paper.